netdata/netdata/packaging/building-native-packages-locally.md

 ## Requirements

-You will need:
+To build native packages locally, you will need the following:

 * A working Docker or Podman host.
 * A local copy of the source tree you want to build from.

 ## Building the packages

-In the root of the source tree you want to build from, clean up any existing files left over from a previous build and then run:
+In the root of the source tree from which you want to build, clean up any existing files left over from a previous build and then run:

 ```bash